 2. Coverage exclusions: a laundry list

-DHLinsurance, like many carrier insurance policies, has a long list of exclusions.
+DHLinsurance, like many Carrier insurances, has a long list of exclusions.
 If your business involves these products, you're paying insurance for coverage that may never apply.

 - Jewelry, watches and clocks